NickMcConnell/FAangband/docs/birth.rst

   which spells they will learn.
 They are familiar with magical devices, preferring to call them "instruments of God", but are not as good as a mage in their use.
-Priests have great saving throws, and make passable fighters, better if they can find a blessed weapon.
+Priests have great saving throws, and make passable fighters, better if they can find a hafted or blessed weapon.
 Wisdom is the priest's primary stat and at high enough levels they can cast many prayers without a chance of failure.
 Priests have poor stealth.

 .. _Necromancer: